 Microsoft earlier decided to split their Windows Insider Program into multiple branches.
 The purpose was to reserve one branch for an upcoming release and other ones for future releases.
 Along with this option, Windows introduced the “Skip ahead to the next Windows release” feature for those enrolled in the insider program so they could skip the upcoming updates and preview those scheduled after it.
-Eg. If the next update is v1709, the user could directly skip to the next update which is v1803.

 How to use the “Skip ahead to the next Windows release” feature?

 - Click on the Start button and then the gear-like symbol to open the Settings window.

 - Select “Skip ahead to the next Windows release.”
 It would help you skip the current release and enroll for the next major Windows release.

 Your Windows Insider Program content settings have been reverted

 However, many users were unable to use the Skip ahead feature and the OS simply reverted to the previous version while giving the error message: